First I play with Judd, then Mommy came, and I play with Mommy.

 " comes close, but that iconic effort is infamous for the creative license Stanley Kubrick took in translating it to the screen.
 By comparison, King wrote the script for "Pet Sematary" himself, and, with only a few minor exceptions, has remained truthful to his source material.
 This is a horrifying movie, but not without flashes of humor.
 The picture is set in the real world, portrays a conceivably authentic familial unit, and is piercingly human in the often raw emotions it rattles up.
 The story takes the occasional flight of fancy, for sure, but director Mary Lambert reels in its over-the-top elements or approaches them from a skewed nightmarish point-of-view.

 Before the more overt grisliness has begun, Lambert has treated the characters as those of a straightforward drama.
 Missy's unexpected suicide, not adding up to anything more than it is in the story, allows the Creeds to put their own lives into perspective and acknowledge the inevitability of death.
 Rachel knows all about losing someone close.
 When she was a little girl, her sister, Zelda, suffered from spinal meningitis.
-Closed by their parents in the upstairs bedroom like a "dirty secret," Zelda's emaciated body grew distorted and her mental health turned to clinical insanity.
+Kept away in the upstairs bedroom like a "dirty secret," Zelda's emaciated body grew distorted and her mental health turned to clinical insanity.
 Rachel, meanwhile, was left alone to care for hera child herself who had begun to take the shape of a monsterand was the one who witnessed Zelda's ultimate death by choking.
 At the time, in the back of her mind, Rachel was glad.
-Zelda, depicted in flashback before popping up twice more as a spectral purveyor of danger, is the most nightmarish film creation in memory, and that is not merely some emptily grandiose statement that doesn't mean anything.
+Zelda, depicted in flashback before popping up twice more as a spectral purveyor of danger, is the most unnerving film creation in memory, and that is not just merely some emptily grandiose statement, either.
 Brilliantly performed by Andrew Hubatsek (a male actor), Zelda's upsetting, tormented, skin-crawling presence weighs down on the proceedings like a hideous wraith, the very embodiment of every fear and hang-up a person can conceivably have in relation to guilt and death.

 ").
 That "Pet Sematary" is as creepy as it is without bogging down in genre trappings is a rare miracle in horror circles.
 Director Mary Lambert trusts in the universality of her characters, their tightly drawn relationships with each other, and the insurmountable conflicts they face to carry the story forward.
 It is these things that most resonatethese are what we relate to and can connect with, after alland the reason why "Pet Sematary" has endured and not been forgotten in the twenty years since its release.